 Job opportunities The project is foreseen to created various job opportunities particularly for villages in close vicinity to the landfills.
 This may include jobs for daily operations at the landfill, waste sorting at the material recovery facility, composting facility, collection, and other areas along the waste management chain.
-Operations will require jobs for various backgrounds and qualifications including for poor people with low and medium skills Ensure awareness of job opportunities within surrounding communities and consideration for poor and vulnerable groups.
-Transparent information sharing about the created job opportunities particularly in local areas Local sourcing of supplies and materials whenever possible Impacts on property value The project foresees a wide range of measures that will positively affect land prices around the existing dumpsites.
+Operations will require jobs for various backgrounds and qualifications including for poor people with working on the current dumpsite to identify their social needs and living conditions. • Closely monitor children's families whose income depend only on waste picking and assist them in getting Equity Cards (ID-Poor Household) when they meet the eligibility criteria.
+This will be carried out by the ID Poor committee at the commune level with support from Project implementation entities at the provincial level. • Based on the needs assessment, the Project will facilitate identified children to get existing social support programs implemented by the government or NGOs in each target provinces including learning material, scholarship, food program provided at school (implemented by World Food program and MoEYS in Siem Reap). • The Project can use parts of closed and rehabilitated waste disposal sites (in case available) or free space in primary school near disposal sites to organize these as playgrounds and sports facilities.
+Encourage children to join education activities in community learning center such as life skill, English, or extracurricular classes outside public school time. • Ensure awareness of job opportunities within surrounding communities and consideration for poor and vulnerable groups. • Transparent information sharing about the created job opportunities particularly in local areas • Local sourcing of supplies and materials whenever possible including for poor people with low and medium skills Impacts on property value The project foresees a wide range of measures that will positively affect land prices around the existing dumpsites.
 Suitable landfill siting and selection process.
 Proper mitigation of environmental and social impacts of construction and operation thereby minimizing impacts to neighboring communities and accompanying property values.
 Fencing and buffer zones with measures against visual impacts (tree screens